CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"It is royal to do good and to be abused." - Marcus Aurelius</p>
+<p>"I was once a fortunate man but at some point fortune abandoned me.
+But true good fortune is what you make for yourself.
+Good fortune: good character, good intentions, and good actions." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->